Ca11me1ce/City-Energy-Analysis-in-the-USA/buildings_and_industry/README.txt

 The first part is the README.txt for buildings_and_industry folder structure.
 The second part is the details of the data in this folder.
+The main data contains approximately 1.8 million pieces of information.
+The minor data contains more than 2 million pieces of information.

+1.
 Folder Structure:
 ../buildings_and_industry/
 	/clean_data_py/